 Asset impairments.
 The primary risk we face for asset impairment charges, excluding goodwill, is associated with correctional facilities we own.
-As of December 31, 2016, we had \$2.8 billion in property and equipment, including \$180.1 million in long-lived assets, excluding equipment, at seven idled correctional facilities.
-The impairment analyses we performed for each of these facilities excluded the net book value of equipment, as a substantial portion of the equipment is easily transferrable to other company-owned facilities without significant cost.
-The carrying values of the seven idled facilities as of December 31, 2016 were as follows (in thousands):
+As of December 31, 2017, we had \$2.8 billion in property and equipment, including \$242.1 million in long-lived assets, excluding equipment, at eight idled correctional facilities.
+The carrying values of the eight idled facilities as of December 31, 2017 were as follows (in thousands):